DIRECTLab/SBMPO/README.md

 **Start** and **Goal** vectors contain (in order): x coordinate, y coordinate, heading angle, angular velocity x, angular velocity y, turn radius

-While this example contains many changeable parameters, we will focus on 2: model -> **energy planning** and model -> **obstacle file** (please see the README for more details on other paramters).
-Setting **energy planning** to true will change the optimization to energy minimizing, false will keep the default distance optimization.
+While this example contains many changeable parameters, two parameters impact the foundational problem solved by the model -> **energy planning** and model -> **obstacle file** .
+Setting **energy planning** to true will change the optimization to energy minimizing (rather than minimizing distance).

 **obstacle file** points to the location of the obstacle file, this is a .txt file that contains three columns corresponding to location and size of obstacle.
-The first column denotes the x coordinate (in meters), the second column denotes the y coordinate Iin meters).
-The third column denotes the radius of the obstacle.
+The first column denotes the x coordinate (in meters), the second column denotes the y coordinate (in meters).
+The third column denotes the radius of the obstacle (in meters).

 # Interpretting Results